 In collaboration with the Indiana Writers Center

 Tickets: $20/Advance, $25/Door, $15 for high school and college students with valid ID

 Purchase tickets online or call 317-232-1882

 Signed for the deaf and hearing impaired

-Minto Sparks is a wildly original poety, performance artist, novelist, teacher, and essayist born in a Tennessee college town and raised among her Southern family in and around Arkansas.
-Her appearances range from the prestigious Jonesborough National Storytelling Festival all the way to the Grank Ole Opry in Nashville and the American Songbook Series at Lincoln center in New York City.
+Minton Sparks is a wildly original poet, performance artist, novelist, teacher, and essayist born in a Tennessee college town and raised among her Southern family in and around Arkansas.
+Her appearances range from the prestigious Jonesborough National Storytelling Festival all the way to the Grand Ole Opry in Nashville and the American Songbook Series at Lincoln center in New York City.
 In addition to writing and performing, Minton teaches a writing/performance workshop at universities and professional organizations across the country.
-To learn more about Minton Sparks visit her website.
+To learn more about Minton Sparks, visit her website.